wkumari/draft-chroboczek-intarea-v4-via-v6/draft-ietf-intarea-v4-via-v6.md

 Some protocols already support the advertisement of IPv4 routes with an IPv6 next hop, including Babel {{RFC9229}} and BGP {{RFC8950}}.
-Other protocols advertise both IPv4 and IPv6 prefixes over a single neighbor association, but don't use a single data plane, and therefore don't implement v4-via-v6 routing.
+Other protocols advertise both IPv4 and IPv6 prefixes over a single neighbor association, but they use completely separate data planes for IPv4 and IPv6, and do not implement v4-via-v6 routing.
 These protocols include:

   * Multiple Instance Routing in OSPFv3 ({{RFC5838}}),
   * Integrated Routing in IS-IS ({{RFC5308}}), and